Haarms scores 26 points, Purdue beats Minnesota 83-78 2OT

 BIG PICTURE

-Minnesota: The Gophers suffered a heartbreaking loss, missing many chances to put the game away.
+Minnesota: The Gophers suffered a heart-breaking loss, missing many chances to put the game away. ”In eight years, that’s the most proud I’ve been of an effort,” Gophers coach Richard Pitino said. ”Our guys scratched and clawed and fought their butts off. ”

 UP NEXT